RajeevRanjan5642/software-engineering/README.md

 - Traditional SDLC methods are sequential whereas agile is cyclical.
 - Traditional SDLC methods center around the whole product being developed before soliciting customer feedback whereas agile focuses on quick and short bursts of development.

+### Software Versions
+- Version numbers indicate the history of changes, updates, and patches to software,
+- Some version numbers follow the semantic numbering system and have 4 parts separated by a period.
+  - The first number indicates major changes to the software, such as a new release.
+  - The second number indicates minor changes to the software.
+  - The third number indicates patches or minor bug fixes.
+  - The fourth number indicates a build number or a build date, and it can indicate less significant changes made.
+  - Lack of compatibility between old and new versions of s/w is a common problem.
+  - Sometimes updating s/w to a newer version will resolve compatibility issues.
+  - Some s/w is backwards compatible.
+If a program or application is backwards compatible, then the older versions of files, programs, and systems will work properly with newer versions.